 Keyboards are a very personal choice.
 I would say the “best ergonomic keyboard” doesn’t really exist because it’s all about your body; not all hand shapes are compatible with all keyboards, so if you have an electronics store nearby where you can try these out before you buy, that’s definitely what I recommend doing.
 If that’s not an option, you might be able to purchase from an online store that has a good return policy.

 Definitely consult with your doctor if you haven’t already.
 Many employers will pay for ergonomic equipment, and some will also pay for an ergonomic expert to evaluate your work station.
-I had one expert evaluate my work station years ago, and he helped me resolve the severe neck pain I experienced every night.
+I had one expert evaluate my work station years ago, and he helped me resolve the severe neck pain I experienced every day.

 Ergonomics are very specific to you, your body, how you sit and stand, etc. Check out 10 Essentials For a Great Work-From-Home Day in 2022 for all the ergonomic equipment I use.